Suneet Sharma

+Career

 He was the General Manager of the Eastern Railway from September 2019 to December 2020.
 Sharma was the general manager of the Modern Coach Factory, Raebareli.
 He was the also the divisional railway manager of Pune in Central Railway and Chief Mechanical Engineer of Banaras Locomotive Works.

 Sharma is credited for introducing various administrative reforms in the Railways, including simplification of the procedure for establishing new benchmarks.

 He is credited for increasing the services of the Mumbai Suburban Railway network.